thuynh26/cmpm121-f25-d3/PLAN.md

 ## Game Design Vision

 A geolocation based token collection game, inspired by Pokemon Go and 4096/Threes.
-The world is a rectilinear grid.
-Players can see all cells globally but may only interact with cells near them.
+The Earth is divided into rectilinear grid.
+Each cell may contain at most one token.
+Players can see all cells on the current map view but can only interact with nearby cells.
 Players can hold at most one token at a time, collect from nearby cells, and combine two tokens of the same value to craft the next higher value.
 Players start with 1 token and have collect enough tokens to craft a token with the value of 256 to win.

 ## Technologies